Consistent Selection of the Number of Groups in Panel Models via Cross-Validation: Numerical Studies

-To evaluate the finite sample performances of the CV method, we conduct a number of simulation studies in this section.
-For comparison, we include the information criterion (IC) based methods \citep{bonhomme2015grouped,su2016identifying,liu2020identification} and hypothesis testing based method \citep{lu2017determining} in the following.
-First, the IC based methods minimizes the criterion in the following form, i.e.,
+To evaluate the finite sample performance of the CV method, we conduct a number of simulation studies in this section. {For comparison, we include several competing methods discussed in Section \ref{sec:comp_IC}.
+We refer to the information criteria given by \cite{bonhomme2015grouped}, \cite{su2016identifying} and \cite{liu2020identification} as BIC, LIC (Lasso-based information criterion) and PC (penalty criterion), respectively in the following.
+In addition to the IC based methods, we also consider the method based on hypothesis testing (denoted as HT) proposed by \cite{lu2017determining}.} Since the HT method is designed only for linear models, we include it only for DGP 1 and DGP 2.